Maurice Michael Otunga: Beatification process

 In 2005 plans were announced to consider and launch the cause for the late cardinal's beatification.
 National bishops made their "ad limina apostolorum" visit to Rome in November 2007 and sought advice on the matter from the Congregation for the Causes of Saints.

 The formal petition to the cause was made to Cardinal John Njue on 30 October 2009.
 Njue wrote on 6 November to the Congregation for the Causes of Saints requesting their approval to initiate the cause.
 The latter voiced their assent, declaring nihil obstat (no objections) on 1 March 2010 and titled Otunga as a Servant of God.
 Njue announced the cause would open on 6 August 2010 but did not set the date for its opening at that point.

 The diocesan process opened in Nairobi on 11 November 2011.
 A team spoke to 171 witnesses in total and compiled 23,995 pages of documentation regarding the cardinal's life and works.
 This diocesan investigation closed on 28 September 2013.
 The documents were sealed in boxes and given to the papal nuncio Charles Daniel Balvo for transfer to the C.C.S. in Rome.
 The C.C.S. validated this process on 9 May 2014.

 The first postulator for this cause died on 12 August 2012.
 Since 1 September 2012, the current postulator has been Dr. Waldery Hilgeman.

 Views

 Condoms

 Otunga opposed the use of condoms for any purpose because of their use for contraception.
 He urged people to exercise abstinence for birth control.
 He said that condoms did not solve the HIV/AIDS crisis.
 He met with local Islamic leaders to jointly conduct ceremonial public bonfires to burn condoms.
 One such public bonfire was on 19 August 1995 in which he joined the Imam of Nairobi's Jamia Mosque Sheikh Ali Shee in burning condoms and sex education literature.

 On 31 August 1996 (before 250 faithful), Otunga burned condoms in Uhuru Park as part of his campaign against their use.
-He deemed them to be against the teachings of the Catholic Church and an affront to Humanae Vitae, which Pope Paul VI had issued in 1968.
+He publicly taught that they were against the teachings of the Catholic Church and an affront to Humanae Vitae, which Pope Paul VI had issued in 1968.